 |ECTS CREDITS||Not Applicable|

-By the end of this workshop, the doctoral researcher should be able to:
+By the end of this workshop, doctoral researchers should be able to:

-- recognize the advantages and disadvantages of teaching a large group;
+- recognise the advantages and disadvantages of large group teaching;

-- describe the steps needed when planning and developing an effective lecture.
+- describe the steps involved in planning and developing an effective lecture;

 |ADDITIONAL NOTES||Timetable Details